 - For instance, many of them, like how that formal religion began in Cain.
 How it come on out and come down through the sons of Noah, Ham.
 Out of Ham, he had Nimrod.
 Nimrod built the tower of Babel.
 Babel comes on down through King Nebuchadnezzar’s time, and on out into Revelation, Babylon.
 How that little seed started way back there at the east side of the gates of Eden, coming on down, winding out.
 All kinds of cults and everything started back there, winding themselves out to the end.

 - Now, the church, the—the nominal believers like Lot, he’s going through the tribulation period (see?) and be saved as if it was by fire.
 Noah went through the tribulation period, carried above it, come out with Ham who polluted the earth again.
 See?
 Lot came out, his own daughters slept with him, and had children by his own daughters.
 See?
 But Abraham brought forth the Royal Seed, brought forth the Seed of the promise.
 Enoch went to glory in the rapture, just took a walk and went home.
 He never went through the tribulation period.
 You see?

 But this makes no sense!
-If Shem, Ham and Jspheth were brothers of the same mother and father, how could Ham be of the wicked one, genetically different from his brothers?
+If Shem, Ham and Japheth were brothers of the same mother and father, how could Ham be of the wicked one, genetically different from his brothers?

 There are quite a few logical problems when it comes to accepting the the Serpent’s Seed doctrine teachings.
 There are no rules when it comes to interpreting scripture, so they interpret whatever they want, however they want.